The Accounting Cycle Steps in Proper Order:

 A Financial statement consists of:

-- Income statement also known as Profit and loss account.
+- The income statement is also known as Profit and loss account.

-- Balance sheet tells the financial position of the company/firm.
+- The balance sheet tells the financial position of the company/firm.

 - Cash flow statement tells how liquid is the company and its shareholdings.

-Net income or loss is transferred to the capital account for next accounting period and temporary accounts are reduced to zero to prepare accounts for next year, it will be the opening balance for next fiscal year.
-To prevent their not being added to or commingled with net income / revenue and expenses of other period, they need to be closed out i.e. zero balance at end of each period.
+Net income or loss is transferred to the capital account for the next accounting period and temporary accounts are reduced to zero to prepare accounts for next year, it will be the opening balance for next fiscal year.
+To prevent they’re not being added to or commingled with net income/revenue and expenses of another period, they need to be closed out i.e. zero balance at end of each period.